Amazing views of the Universe captured by the James Webb Space Telescope

 With the James Webb Telescope's technology, Nasa is now able to see never-before-seen details in the region including millions of young stars and starburst regions too.

-Scientists can use this to see how the galaxies are interacting and evolving over time.
+Scientists can use this to see how galaxies are interacting and evolving over time.

 Telescope alignment